yorphos/life-in-bloom/docs/gameplay/gameplay-documentation.md

 - **Decorative Items:** Plants, artwork, rugs, and accent pieces
 - **Functional Objects:** Interactive items that provide gameplay benefits
 - **Themed Collections:** Furniture sets with cohesive aesthetic styles
+- **Smart Home Features:** Automation and interactive elements
+- **Animated Furniture:** Items with moving parts and interactive elements

+#### Advanced Building Features

+- **Terrain Modification:** Tools for customizing the property landscape
+- **Collaborative Building:** Multi-player building mode for group projects
+- **Custom Textures:** RGB color picker and advanced material options
+- **Secret Rooms:** Hidden areas and features that can be incorporated into builds
+- **Wear and Tear:** Maintenance requirements for furniture and structures
+- **Themed Sets:** Special furniture collections with unique bonuses when used together

 ### Jobs & Career System